The Magic of Heart-Centered Living

 Your joy feels distant.

-Your motivation is low.
+Your motivation feels low.

 It means you need gentleness.

+A dim light is still a light

 A dim light is still a light.

-And you do not have to be shining at full brightness to be worthy, loved, or guided.
+A candle still changes a room.
+You do not have to be shining at full brightness to be worthy, loved, supported, or guided.
+You do not have to be at your strongest to still matter.

 Your light can feel dim for many reasons.